stephan-double-u/cross-language-validation-schema/README.md

 ## JSON structure
 ### Top-level content
-A valid JSON contains _5 name/value_ pairs:
+A valid JSON contains _5 key/value_ pairs:
 - _schema-version_ specifies the version of the JSON schema in use.
-- _mandatoryRules_ is an object that _may contain_ a name/value pair for each _entity type_ that has validation rules
-  regarding mandatory properties.
+- _mandatoryRules_ is an object that contains a key/value pair for each _entity type_ that has validation rules regarding mandatory properties.
-- _immutableRules_ is an object that _may contain_ a name/value pair for each _entity type_ that has validation rules
-  regarding immutable properties.
+- _immutableRules_ is an object that contains a key/value pair for each _entity type_ that has validation rules regarding immutable properties.
-- _contentRules_ is an object that _may contain_ a name/value pair for each _entity type_ that has validation rules
-  regarding the content of properties.
+- _contentRules_ is an object that contains a key/value pair for each _entity type_ that has validation rules regarding the content of properties.
-- _updateRules_ is an object that _may contain_ a name/value pair for each _entity type_ that has validation rules
-  regarding the updated content of properties, i.e. that describe the allowed transitions between the original and the modified content.
+- _updateRules_ is an object that contains a key/value pair for each _entity type_ that has validation rules regarding the _updated_ content of properties, i.e. describe the allowed transitions between the original and the changed content.

 ```json
 {